-Appealing an Adverse Benefit Determination: Rescission of Coverage that resulted in your (or your dependents') eligibility for coverage under the Plan when you (or your dependents) in fact were/are not eligible for coverage under the Plan.
+Appealing an Adverse Benefit Determination: Rescission of Coverage that resulted in your (or your dependents') eligibility for coverage under the Plan when you (or your dependents) in fact were not eligible for coverage under the Plan.

-Your (or your dependents') coverage under a medical plan benefit option shall be retroactively terminated if you:
+Your (or your dependents') coverage under a medical Plan benefit option shall be retroactively terminated if you

-- Perform an act, practice or omission that constitutes fraud against the Plan; or - Make an intentional misrepresentation of material fact.
+- Perform an act, practice or omission that constitutes fraud against the Plan; or - Make an intentional misrepresentation of material fact

-Retroactive termination of coverage due to these circumstances is considered a rescission of coverage as outlined in the Rescission of Coverage section, Chapter 3, When Coverage Ends.
+Retroactive termination of coverage due to these circumstances is considered a Rescission of Coverage as outlined in the Rescission of Coverage section of Chapter 3.

-If your (or your dependents') coverage is retroactively terminated, then the you may appeal the decision in accordance with the rescission appeal procedures described in the advance written notice of coverage termination sent to you by the Plan.
-For purposes of these rescission appeal procedures, NRECA shall be the named fiduciary and shall have discretionary authority to resolve factual issues and make final determinations with regard to appeals related to rescissions.
+If your (or your dependents') coverage is retroactively terminated, then you may appeal the decision in accordance with the rescission appeal procedures described in the advance written notice of coverage termination sent to you by the Plan.